Zach McKinstry Player Props: Tigers vs. Orioles

 Zach McKinstry At The Plate

-- McKinstry is hitting .250 with two doubles, a home run and two walks.
+- McKinstry has two doubles, a home run and two walks while hitting .242.

-- McKinstry has picked up a hit in seven games this year (58.3%), including one multi-hit game.
+- In seven of 13 games this season, McKinstry has picked up at least one hit, including one game with multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.